PaddlePaddle/VisualDL/demo/pytorch/embedding_tutorial_en.md

 embedding.add_embeddings_with_word_dict(embeddings_list, word_to_ix)
 ```

-Include the above code to your embedding training program.
+Insert the above code snippet into your embedding training program.

 This will save the embeddings and the word dictionary to the `./embedding_log` folder.